IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ...
 ```

-To actually run this in the browser i  needed to jump through a cuple more hoops but i spare you the details.
+To actually run this in the browser I needed to jump through a couple more hoops but I spare you the details.
-I packaged the result and uploaded it to [npm](https://www.npmjs.com/package/qlue-ls): a javascript repository.
+I packaged the result and uploaded it to [npm](https://www.npmjs.com/package/qlue-ls): a JavaScript repository.
-Now we can install the package using npm and access it from a javascript file:
+Now we can install the package using npm and access it from a JavaScript file:

 ```bash
 npm install qlue-ls